Digital data: Data at rest

 "...all data in computer storage while excluding data that is traversing a network or temporarily residing in computer memory to be read or updated."

 "...all data in storage but excludes any data that frequently traverses the network or that which resides in temporary memory.
 Data at rest includes but is not limited to archived data, data which is not accessed or changed frequently, files stored on hard drives, USB thumb drives, files stored on backup tape and disks, and also files stored off-site or on a storage area network (SAN)."

-While it is generally accepted that archive data (i.e. which never changes), regardless of its storage medium, is data at rest and active data subject to constant or frequent change is data in use.
+While it is generally accepted that archive data (i.e., which never changes), regardless of its storage medium, is data at rest and active data subject to constant or frequent change is data in use.
 “Inactive data” could be taken to mean data which may change, but infrequently.
 The imprecise nature of terms such as “constant” and “frequent” means that some stored data cannot be comprehensively defined as either data at rest or in use.
 These definitions could be taken to assume that Data at Rest is a superset of data in use; however, data in use, subject to frequent change, has distinct processing requirements from data at rest, whether completely static or subject to occasional change.

 Security

 Because of its nature data at rest is of increasing concern to businesses, government agencies and other institutions.
 Mobile devices are often subject to specific security protocols to protect data at rest from unauthorized access when lost or stolen and there is an increasing recognition that database management systems and file servers should also be considered as at risk; the longer data is left unused in storage, the more likely it might be retrieved by unauthorized individuals outside the network.

 Data encryption, which prevents data visibility in the event of its unauthorized access or theft, is commonly used to protect data in motion and increasingly promoted for protecting data at rest.
 The encryption of data at rest should only include strong encryption methods such as AES or RSA.
-Encrypted data should remain encrypted when access controls such as usernames and password fail.
+Encrypted data should remain encrypted when access controls such as usernames and passwords fail.
 Increasing encryption on multiple levels is recommended.
 Cryptography can be implemented on the database housing the data and on the physical storage where the databases are stored.
 Data encryption keys should be updated on a regular basis.
 Encryption keys should be stored separately from the data.
 Encryption also enables crypto-shredding at the end of the data or hardware lifecycle.
 Periodic auditing of sensitive data should be part of policy and should occur on scheduled occurrences.
 Finally, only store the minimum possible amount of sensitive data.